PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   pre-permutation tensor rather than changing a shared inverse constant.
 All modes re-resolve their complete tensor/operator contracts before mutation, and pruning/LayoutState synchronization run once after the sequence.
+- Elementwise/Concat layout recovery is grouped by connected Concat closure, not rewritten one node at a time.
+This prevents a shared elementwise producer from being converted under one Concat while another dependent Concat remains in the old layout.
+- Existing inverse adapters are accepted as NHWC boundary aliases only after their typed permutation, shape/signature, dtype, quantization, graph order, and non-public output are proven.
+Explicit pre-adapters are removed only when every remaining consumer is handled; otherwise the adapter is retained for its untouched fan-out.
+- Rank-four binary constants are transposed only when the entire consumer-slot set belongs to the accepted closure.
+A shared or mutable constant rejects the candidate, preventing a layout rewrite from changing unrelated binary behavior.
+SUB and DIV keep their original operand positions.
+- Closure outputs used by supported legacy unary/binary consumers receive one deterministic local NHWC-to-NCHW adapter.
+Unsupported fan-out or a public closure intermediate rejects the complete group without mutation.
+- The explicit NHWC layout annotation is an intentional internal contract improvement.
+Operator/tensor topology, metadata other than layout, constants, and emitted artifacts remain identical to the preceding checkpoint, while TensorIR and Session LayoutState no longer disagree about the converted physical view.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.